 You should be supported by your management when you have reported these incidents.
-If the person you want to report is a person of authority, then the company will have a policy of who to report to.
+If the person you want to report to is a person of authority, then the company will have a policy on who to report to.

 Surround yourselves with supportive people, whether that be co-workers, family or friends.
 It is important to talk about what you are experiencing with others who you can trust.